The information content of jet quenching and machine learning assisted observable design: Jet classification: pp vs. AA

 \section{Jet classification: pp vs. AA}

 The information content of jet quenching can be studied as a binary classification problem of jets in $pp$ vs. $AA$ collisions.
 This classification task can be tackled with machine learning techniques: by evaluating the performance of the trained classifiers, we are able to quantify how much information the machine has learned to distinguish the two samples of $pp$ and $AA$ jets.
 We will explore two sets of machine learning architectures: the first to quantify the IRC-safe vs. IRC-unsafe information, and the second to quantify the information content in hard vs. soft physics.
-The latter approach allows for an increased level of interpretability and will be the starting point for the machine-learning assisted observable design discussed in Section~\ref{sec:lasso} below.
+The latter approach will be the starting point for the machine-learning assisted observable design discussed in Section~\ref{sec:lasso} below.
 In this Section, we consider only the jets generated by PYTHIA8 and JEWEL, without any background present from the heavy-ion underlying event.
+While the results in this section are presented using Monte Carlo event generators, they can be performed on either uncorrected experimental data or corrected full events; we outline a proposal for how such an experimental analysis can be carried out in Section~\ref{sec:experiment}.

 First, we will use a classifier based on deep sets~\cite{DBLP:journals/corr/ZaheerKRPSS17,DBLP:journals/corr/abs-1901-09006,JMLR:v21:19-322} or Particle Flow Networks (PFNs)~\cite{Komiske:2018cqr} which take as input sets of jet-by-jet four vectors.
 Since PFNs include the four vectors of all soft and collinear particles, they can make use of IRC unsafe information.
 Second, we compare the PFN-based classifier to results based on Energy Flow Networks (EFNs) which are an IRC-safe analogue of PFNs~\cite{Komiske:2018cqr}.
 The difference in performance of these two classifiers can be considered as a measure of the IRC unsafe information content of quenched jets.